01 of 09

-While copper pipe and fittings are still available, most professional plumbers now use flexible PEX for all new construction and in repairs and extensions to existing copper systems.
-PEX is especially friendly to DIYers, who find the various methods of making connections much easier than creating sweat-soldering copper fittings with a torch.
+While copper pipe and fittings are still common, many professional plumbers now use flexible PEX for all new construction and in repairs and extensions to existing copper systems.
+PEX is especially friendly to DIYers, who find the various methods of making connections much easier than soldering copper fittings with a torch.
 PEX tubing is typically connected with either crimp-ring connectors, which require an inexpensive specialty tool known as a crimper; or with push-fit connectors, such as the popular SharkBite connectors.
 Both methods can be used to join new PEX tubing to existing pipes, but because push-fit connectors require no special tools, they are a favorite among DIYers.

 When you run into corroded or leaking copper pipes during your remodeling projects, you have several DIY options.

 - Re-pipe.
 Cost aside, the best long-term solution is to re-pipe your entire home, replacing copper pipes with PEX.
 This involves disconnecting and bypassing all your existing copper and running new PEX lines throughout the house.
 You can either follow the current pattern or start anew with a PEX manifold-and-branch system.